Guild of One-Name Studies

 Census records for England and Wales for each decade from 1841 to 1911.

-Pedigree charts for most of the branches in England and Wales where descendants lived in 1911.
+Pedigree charts for all the branches in England and Wales where descendants lived in 1911.